codefrau/SqueakJS/README.md

    Goal: speed

 * (maybe) `BigInt` for large integer primitives?
 Supported in browsers since 2020 (and allowed to fail if not available).
-Need to measure fastest way to convert from/to `Uint8Array` representation.
+Need to measure fastest way to convert from/to `Uint8Array` representation. (this is actually independent of v2, see the existing [discussion](https://github.com/codefrau/SqueakJS/issues/37))

   The goal is faster LargeInteger calculations.